-CO/M 2125 - Family Communication (3CR)
+COMM 2125 - Family Communication (3CR)

 (3L) Designed to explore the role that communication plays in family functioning.

-Prerequisites: CO/M 1030 or permission of instructor.
+Prerequisites: COMM 1030or permission of instructor.

-CO/M 2135 - Gender, Communication and Culture (3CR)
+COMM 2135 - Gender, Communication and Culture (3CR)

-(3L) This course provides both a theoretical and real-life view, for both genders, on how our communication in work, school, social and relationship settings help shape and design our gender constructs.
+(3L) This course provides both a theoretical and reallife view, for both genders, on how our communication in work, school, social and relationship settings help shape and design our gender constructs.

-CO/M 2145 - Mentoring Communication
+COMM 2145 - Mentoring Communication

-(1-2CR) This course will focus on unique or specific communication situations associated with serving as a mentor for elementary students between the ages of 8 - 11 and the application of special strategies or rules for effective communication in those situations.
+(1-2CR) This course will focus on unique or specific communication situations associated with serving as a mentor for elementary students between the ages of 8-11 and the application of special strategies or rules for effective communication in those situations.
 This course is associated with the Help Yourself Academy, an after-school program designed to offer Title 1 NCSD elementary students (grades 3 - 6) the opportunity to focus on a math and science curriculum.
+Prerequisites: Permission of the instructor.